MamaboloGtub/my-profile/README.md

 **Talking about Personal Stuffs:**

 - 🔭 I’m currently an intermediate fullstack (Java, springboot, PostgreSQL, Nuxtjs, Vuejs) developer at [AfriGIS](www.afrigis.co.za).
-- 🌱 I’m currently learning Qgis (Fun and love for location intelligence), php, kubernetes.
+- 🌱 I’m currently learning QGIS (Fun and love for location intelligence), Python, and scripting ( for LLms and automation).
 - 👯
 - 💬 Ask me about anything, Would love to answer them.✌
-- 📫 How to reach me: Any of the Social-Media Platform
+- 📫 How to reach me: Any of the social media platforms
 - ⚡
 - 📝[Portfolio](https://github.com/MamaboloGtub/MamaboloGtub)
 - ✨[achievement](https://github.com/MamaboloGtub?tab=achievements)